Caslus/wukong/README.md

     make html

-after that you should be good to go 😼
+after that you should be good to go! 😼